COS301-SE-2021/Rabbitania/README.md

 ![Uptime Robot status](https://img.shields.io/uptimerobot/status/m788293813-682cc4757b474114e1dd0230)

 ## Project Description 🐇
-<p>The Covid 19 pandemic brought with it several challenges that almost every business has had to face.
-One of these major challenges is that companies have been forced to move from an environment where all interactions were in-person, to one where communication had to become digital.
-Rabbitania will offer a totally digital work environment by offering a collection of tools that will make interactions between colleagues as seamless as it would be if they were sitting directly next to one another.</p>
+### The COVID-19 pandemic has brought with it several challenges and a departure from the norm, because of this we have now entered an era where there is no longer a physical office for employees to get work done.
+The margin between the physical and digital work environment is becoming increasingly obscured and the need for a digital work environment is rapidly growing.
+The employees of Retro Rabbit are adapting to said changes and are working predominantly from home, they are in need of a digital home.
+Rabbitania's project vision and end goal is to provide this digital home for the employees of Retro Rabbit.

 ---